Rangewell

 This initial business case should also form the basis of a new business plan, which you can use to approach lenders.
 Lenders are usually essential to your success because the majority of management teams don't have the capital required to purchase a business, or don't want to risk personal assets.

 You should ideally have some insight into the lender's market before you consider approaching the owner.
 Without knowing your chances of securing finance, you risk causing friction or failing to progress the buyout.
-Rangewell can act as your financial expert, directing you to the right lenders who specialise in MBO and MBI transactions, working to assess and improve your business plan and negotiating on your behalf to secure finance at the most competitive rates and terms - all at no cost to you.
+Rangewell can act as your financial expert, directing you to the right lenders who specialise in MBO and MBI finance, working to assess and improve your business plan and negotiating on your behalf to secure finance at the most competitive rates and terms - all at no cost to you.

 Get support with your MBO finance